DrRoachie/Topdown_Communication_Toolbox/06_Summary_Statistics/README.txt

 Summary_PValue_Spatial_Figure.m

 For a given frequency band, list of animals, and statistic (coherence or granger), this script counts the number of passing montecarlo p-values for that statistic for each channel pair into an array.
 A passing p-value means that for that channel pair and session, the statistic varied as a function of condition.
 The array can be plotted as a colored heatmap grid or as a network diagram (refer to chunk titles).
 The heatmap can be just as well plotted with the Matlab 'heatmap' function on the corresponding arrays, although color will be lost.
 This script is best run chunk-by-chunk.
+If Coherence is selected it generates one key variable ChanPair_Array_Coh, if Granger is selected it generates two key varibles that specify directionality 'ChanPair_Array_PFC_AC' and 'ChanPair_Array_AC_PFC'

 Summary_PValue_Blur_Cluster_Detection.m